 Creating an easy-to-maintain landscape is simple if you include some Flower Carpet roses as part of your landscape plant.
-Easy Care Flower Carpet roses comes in a wide variety of colors – from soft Amber, Appleblossom, Pink Splash, Coral and White to bolder tones of Scarlet, Pink Supreme, and Red.
+Easy Care Flower Carpet roses come in a wide variety of colors – from soft Amber, Appleblossom, Pink Splash, Coral and White to bolder tones of Scarlet, Pink Supreme, and Red.
 Their sizes vary slightly depending on variety and your geographical location and weather conditions.
 Regardless of your color and size choices though, you’re sure to find a variety to suit your own taste and landscape needs.

 All varieties of Flower Carpet have glossy green leaves and bloom for months at a time.
 The original ‘eco rose”, Flower Carpet requires no spraying, chemicals or fancy pruning to keep it performing.
 A simple cut-back each spring, a good mulching, watering as needed and some fertilizer is all it takes to keep it blooming all summer long!
 Flower Carpet blooms in full sun to partial sun (at least 6 hours a day).